Ubuntu 26.04 on the Dell XPS 13 9350: TPM, Snap, and the Return of LUKS

 The TPM encryption story in Ubuntu 26.04 appears to be targeted toward the corporate fleet management, with lower maintenance needed for hardening of operating systems to improve security.
 For everyone else, that are running machines where the driver support hasn’t made the cut, the classic LUKS + LVM path remains the pragmatic choice.

 The good news: once you’re past the encryption decision and find your way onto the OEM kernel with the right PPAs, this machine runs beautifully.
 Lunar Lake is fast & efficient, the display is crisp & gorgeous, battery is quite good (6-8 hours) and with the camera stack mostly sorted, it’s a sweet daily driver.
-Not quite a sweet as my pine green 5 door 1982 Saab 900 turbo, where the repairs are not quite so readilly accessed, but I digress, love is love …
+Not quite a sweet as my pine green 5 door 1982 Saab 900 turbo hatchback, where the repairs are not quite so readilly accessed, but I digress, love is love …